cterveen/rorknlcodesnippet-9.x/README.md

 rorknlcodesnippet-9.x is a Drupal 9 module to addapt the CodeSnippet language list for www.rork.nl.
 It is meant to customize the list of languages which can be selected for that website.

-The module is up to date.
+The module is stable and has been used.
 No options or help page are available.
 Internationalisation and localisation is not intended.
 The module is not in the Drupal module repository.

-The module is currently in use.
 Further development is intended.

 ## Installation